LiskArchive/lisk-explorer/README.md

 ![Logo](./docs/assets/banner_explorer.png)

-# Lisk Explorer
+# Leasehold Explorer

-Lisk Explorer is a blockchain explorer designed for interaction with Lisk network.
+Leasehold Explorer is a blockchain explorer designed for interaction with Lisk network.
 It is a part of [Lisk Ecosystem](https://lisk.io), a blockchain platform based on DPoS consensus protocol.

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-Lisk Explorer is a feature-rich single page browser application with following functionalities:
+Leasehold Explorer is a feature-rich single page browser application with following functionalities:

 - [Transaction browser](https://explorer.lisk.io/txs/)
   - Shows transactions with their details stored in the blockchain